Where operational excellence meets expansion opportunity

 Corpus Christi Stage 3 project

-We are developing an expansion adjacent to the CCL project for up to seven midscale trains with an expected total production capacity of approximately 10 mtpa of LNG.
-This project received its FERC order in November 2019.
+We are constructing an expansion adjacent to the CCL project for up to seven midscale trains with an expected total production capacity of approximately 10 mtpa of LNG.
+This project is fully permitted.
+In June 2022, we announced a positive Final Investment Decision and issued full notice to proceed to Bechtel to continue construction on CCL Stage 3, which began earlier in the year under limited notice to proceed.

 Cheniere Corpus Christi Pipeline, L.P. (“CCPL”) proposes to construct a new associated bi-directional interstate natural gas pipeline and related facilities to deliver feed gas to the Corpus Christi Stage 3 LNG facilities.
 This pipeline was approved by FERC in docket number CP12-508-000.